technosophos/crossword-helper/README.md

 spin deploy
 ```

-If you run it locally, it will use CPU for inferencing.
+If you run it locally, it will use CPU for inferencing unless you have custom-built Spin with the appropriate driver.

+## About the App

+This uses the following Spin features:

+* The JS/TS SDK
+* Key Value Store
+* The JS/TS Router
+* Fermyon Serverless AI